CLARE: Cognitive Load Assessment in REaltime with Multimodal Data: Benchmark Evaluation

 \subsubsection{LOSO Cross Validation}

-As the leave-one-subject-out cross-validation evaluation scheme is more challenging than the 10-fold scheme, the performance of classical machine learning and deep learning models decrease in comparison to the 10-fold evaluation scheme.
-Consistent with our observations for 10-fold evaluation, we observe that for LOSO, CNN has the best performance (accuracy = 65.94, F1 = 56.46), followed by the RF, XGBoost, and LGBM classifier.
+We observe that in the LOSO setup, the deep learning methods show higher improvements with respect to the classical machine learning method, compared to the 10-fold scheme.
+Consistent with our observations for 10-fold evaluation, we observe that for LOSO, the Transformer has the best performance with an accuracy of 72.70 and an F1 of 69.46, followed by the CNN and RF methods.
+In one case (EDA) the CNN classifier outperforms the Transformer.
 In some cases, the RF classifier (EEG \& Gaze, and ECG, EDA \& Gaze) and the LGBM classifier (all modalities) outperform the CNN.
-In terms of individual modalities, we observe that EEG is the most important modality and yields the best results with accuracy and F1 of 65.21 and 52.15, respectively.
-Following the same trend, for bi-modal learning, the best results are achieved using EDA and EEG (accuracy = 65.94, F1 = 56.46) followed by ECG and EEG (accuracy = 65.22, F1 = 51.00).
-The best results for tri-modal learning are achieved with ECG, EDA, and EEG (accuracy = 65.48, F1 = 55.72).
-When all four modalities (ECG, EDA, EEG, and Gaze) are combined, the best results are achieved with LGBM (accuracy = 63.91, F1 = 56.59).
+In terms of individual modalities, we observe that EEG is the most important modality and yields the best results with accuracy and F1 scores of 67.77 and 57.03, respectively.
+Following the same trend, for bi-modal learning, the best results are achieved using EDA and EEG (accuracy = 70.45, F1 = 65.00) followed by EDA and Gaze (accuracy = 69.59, F1 = 63.20).
+The best results for tri-modal learning are achieved with EDA, EEG and Gaze (accuracy = 72.15, F1 = 68.50).